TimeMachine1994/081925-SvelteTweb/Old Docs01/cloudflare-integration-report.md

 ### `DELETE /api/memorials/[memorialId]/livestream`
 - **File:** `frontend/src/routes/api/memorials/[memorialId]/livestream/+server.ts`
-- **Description:** Stops the currently active livestream for a memorial.
+- **Description:** Stops the currently active livestream for a event.
 - **Workflow:**
   1. Verifies user permissions.
   2. Updates the `livestreams` document in Firestore to set the status to `ended`.